CounterpartyXCP/counterparty-core/docs/Usage.rst

-The command‐line syntax of ``counterpartyd`` is, generally that of ``counterpartyd.py {OPTIONS} ACTION {ACTION-OPTIONS}``.
-There is a one action per message type, and the action produces and broadcasts a message of that type; the message parameters are specified following the name of the message type.
+The command‐line syntax of ``counterpartyd`` is generally that of ``python3 counterpartyd.py {OPTIONS} ACTION {ACTION-OPTIONS}``.
+There is a one action per message type, which action produces and broadcasts such a message; the message parameters are specified following the name of the message type.
 There are also actions which do not correspond to message types, but rather exist to provide information about the state of the Counterparty network, e.g. current balances or open orders.

-For a summary of the command‐line arguments and options, see ``counterpartyd.py --help``.
+For a summary of the command‐line arguments and options, see ``python3 counterpartyd.py --help``.

-``counterpartyd`` identifies an Order, Bet, Order Match or Bet Match by an ‘Order ID’, ‘Bet ID’, ‘Order Match ID’, or ‘Bet Match ID’, respectively.
+N.B. ``counterpartyd`` identifies an Order, Bet, Order Match or Bet Match by an ‘Order ID’, ‘Bet ID’, ‘Order Match ID’, or ‘Bet Match ID’, respectively.
 Match IDs are concatenations of the hashes of the two transactions which compose the corresponding Match, in the order of their appearances in the blockchain.

-Other Actions
+Configuration
 ^^^^^^^^^^^^^

-Watch
+testnet
+``--testnet``

+testcoin
+``--testcoin``

+--rpc-password

+configuration file
+        different format from bitcoin.conf
+        server options

+Display
+^^^^^^^
+* Quantities of divisible assets are written to eight decimal places.
+* Quantities of indivisible assets are written as integers.
+* All other quantities, i.e. prices, odds, leverages, feed values and target values, are specified to four decimal places.

+Functions
+^^^^^^^^^^^^^^^^^

+Burn
+""""
+* ``python3 counterpartyd.py --testnet --rpc-password=PASSWORD burn --from=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns --quantity=.5``

+Send
+""""
+* ``python3 counterpartyd.py --testnet --rpc-password=PASSWORD send --from=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns --quantity=3 --asset=BBBC --to=n3BrDB6zDiEPWEE6wLxywFb4Yp9ZY5fHM7``
+        * Divisible or indivisible

+Order
 """""

+BTCPay
+""""""

+Issue
+"""""
+* ``python3 counterpartyd.py --testnet --rpc-password=PASSWORD issuance --from=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns --quantity 100 --asset 'BBBC'``
+* ``python3 counterpartyd.py --testnet --rpc-password=PASSWORD issuance --from=mtQheFaSfWELRB2MyMBaiWjdDm6ux9Ezns --quantity 100 --asset 'BBBQ' --divisible``

+Broadcast
+"""""""""

+Bet
+"""

+Dividend
+""""""""

+Market
+"""""
-The ``watch`` action prints out tables of open orders, open bets, feeds, and order matches currently awaiting Bitcoin payments from one of your addresses.
+The ``market`` action prints out tables of open orders, open bets, feeds, and order matches currently awaiting Bitcoin payments from one of your addresses.
+It is capable of filtering orders by assets to be bought and sold.

 Asset
 """""